plopcas/retrolog/content/blog/creating-a-hugo-theme-from-scratch.md

 {{ end }}
 {{< /highlight >}}
 - We are using Feather icons to spice things up a little, but in fact we are just rendering the publication date and the tags
-- Tags will be passed in as parameters from the post itself in the front matter, more information [here](https://gohugo.io/content-management/front-matter/) e.g.
+- Tags will be passed in as parameters from the post itself in the front matter, more information [here](https://gohugo.io/content-management/front-matter/)
 {{< highlight markdown>}}
 ---
 author: "John Doe"